 HAMR Time: Seagate’s Mozaic 3+

 Seagate was the first company to cross the 30TB finish line.
-Its Mozaic 3+ HDD platform incorporates 30TB+ drives making use of heat-assisted magnetic recording (HAMR) drives.
+Its Mozaic 3+ HDD platform incorporates 30TB+ drives making use of heat-assisted magnetic recording (HAMR).
 These Mozaic drives utilize superlattice platinum-alloy media, which enables smaller magnetic grains and denser recording.
 Seagate has also insisted that these HAMR drives are just as reliable as those using traditional perpendicular magnetic recording (PMR).

-In its latest roadmap, Seagate plans to leverage HAMR to create Mozaic products with ever-greater density, with 4TB and even 5TB platters on the horizon.
-This will enable 40+TB hard drives by 2026.
-If all goes well, Seagate will have reached the 50+TB milestone by 2028.
+In its latest roadmap, Seagate plans to leverage HAMR to create Mozaic products with ever-greater density.
+The firm will ship Mozaic 4 (4TB/platter) in volume in the first half of 2026, and is aiming to have Mozaic 5 (5TB/platter) qualified in late 2027 or early 2028.
+If all goes well, Seagate will reach the 50+TB milestone by 2028.
 While ambitious, the current roadmap does mark a shift from its previous plans, which would have seen 40TB drives released in 2024-5, and 50+TB drives in 2025-6.

 For years, Seagate’s promise has been that HAMR is the key to mass producing high capacity drives, which is in turn necessary if HDD is to remain the cheaper option for hyperscalers moving forward.
-High-cap HAMR isn’t just another milestone: the long-term of Seagate may depend upon its success.
+High-cap HAMR isn’t just another milestone: the long-term existence of Seagate may depend upon its success.

 Tom Coughlin, at least, is optimistic on HAMR’s prospects, and anticipates that by at least 2027, each of the big three HDD manufacturers will produce HAMR drives in volume.
-In the same year, he predicts more than half of HDDs could use HAMR.
+In the same year, he predicts more than half of HDDs will use HAMR.
 If this is the case, then Seagate will have earned its laurels as an early adopter of a successful technique.

 Related Reading